umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 **Must Read in Detail**

-Banerjee, Abhijit, and Sendhil Mullainathan. "{{% resource_link "1a8cf2d5-7bd1-4b79-ab75-998a43783eb1" "The Shape of Temptation: Implications for the Economic Lives of the Poor" %}}."
+Banerjee, Abhijit, and Sendhil Mullainathan. "[The Shape of Temptation: Implications for the Economic Lives of the Poor](https://economics.mit.edu/sites/default/files/publications/The%20Shape%20of%20Temptation.pdf)."
 Unpublished paper, September 2008.
 (PDF)

 **Other Readings**